beedyboy/smart/README.md

 #Smart
+#
 This is the backend for restaurant management..
 #
 #
 Find the database smartrestaurant.sql in the folder
+#
+#on line 24-30, set up your database credentials
+#
+#on line 59, in the config folder, change Ip address to your server ip

+#
+#
 sudo nano /etc/apache2/sites-available/000-default.conf

 <VirtualHost *:80>